theobald-software/helpcenter.theobald-software.github.io/includes/articles/bapi/access-data-in-the-sap-public-cloud.md

 2. Create a *Communication System* that handles inbound service calls in the **Communication Systems** app.<br>
 ![Communication-System](../assets/images/articles/bapi/sap-cloud/Communication-System.png)
 3. Assign a *Communication User* to the *Communication System* in the subsection *Users for Inbound Communication*.
-4. Create *Communication Arrangements* to defines which *Communication Scenarios* can be accessed by the *Communication System* and the *Communication User*.
+4. Create *Communication Arrangements* to define, which *Communication Scenarios* can be accessed by the *Communication System* and the *Communication User*.
 The *Communication Scenario* SAP_COM_0636 (Remote Function Call - RFC Metadata Integration) is mandatory for using the {{ bapi }} {{ component }} in {{ productName }}.<br>
 ![Communication-Arrangement](../assets/images/articles/bapi/sap-cloud/Communication-Arrangement.gif)